-In connection with the above, there is an ongoing criminal investigation in Israel against Orbotech, which became our wholly owned subsidiary as of the Acquisition Date, and certain of its employees and its tax consultant.
+In connection with the above, there was an ongoing criminal investigation in Israel against Orbotech, certain of its employees and a tax consultant.
 On April 11, 2018, Orbotech received a "suspect notification letter" (dated March 28, 2018) from the Tel Aviv District Attorney's Office (Fiscal and Financial).
 In the letter, it was noted that the investigation file was transferred from the Assessment Investigation Officer to the District Attorney's Office.
-The letter further states that the District Attorney's Office has not yet made a decision regarding submission of an indictment against Orbotech; and that if after studying the case, a decision is made to consider prosecuting Orbotech, Orbotech will receive an additional letter, and within 30 days, Orbotech may present its arguments to the District Attorney's Office as to why it should not be indicted.
+The letter further stated that the District Attorney's Office had not yet made a decision regarding submission of an indictment against Orbotech; and that if after studying the case, a decision is made to consider prosecuting Orbotech, Orbotech will receive an additional letter, and within 30 days, Orbotech may present its arguments to the District Attorney's Office as to why it should not be indicted.
 On October 27, 2019, we received a request for additional information from the District Attorney's Office.
-We will continue to monitor the progress of the District Attorney's Office investigation; however, we cannot anticipate when the review of the case will be completed and what will be the results thereof.
-We intend to cooperate with the District Attorney's Office to enable them to conclude their investigation.
+On March 23, 2022, Orbotech received a letter from the Assessment Investigation Officer that the investigation was closed due to lack of evidence.
+In addition, the Orbotech employees and its tax consultant also received letters in March 2022 noting the investigation against them had been closed.

-In December 2020, Orbotech received an assessment from the ITA with respect to its fiscal years 2015 through 2018 (the "Second Assessment"), for an aggregate amount of tax, after offsetting all NOLs available through the end of 2018, of approximately NIS 227 million (equivalent to approximately \$68 million which includes related interest and linkage differentials to the Israeli consumer price index as of date of the issuance of the Second Assessment).
+In December 2020, Orbotech received an assessment from the ITA with respect to its fiscal years 2015 through 2018 (the "Second Assessment"), for an aggregate amount of tax, after offsetting all NOLs available through the end of 2018, of approximately NIS 227 million (equivalent to approximately \$68 million which includes related interest and linkage differentials to the Israeli consumer price index as of the date of the issuance of the Second Assessment).
 We filed an objection to the Second Assessment with the ITA in March 2021.
-The objection moved the 2015-2018 audit to the second stage, in which the ITA will review the objections.
+The objection moved the 2015-2018 audit to the second stage, in which the ITA reviews the objections.
+The ITA has completed the second stage review for 2015 and 2016 of the Second Assessment and issued Tax Decrees to Orbotech on March 3, 2022 for 2015-2016 in the amount of approximately NIS 63 million (equivalent to approximately \$19 million which includes related interest and linkage differentials to the Israeli consumer price index as of the date of the issuance of the Tax Decrees).
+These Tax Decrees replaced the Second Assessment for 2015 and 2016.
+The second stage review for 2017 and 2018 has not been completed.
+The Second Assessment for 2017 and 2018 remains at approximately NIS 114 million (equivalent to approximately \$34 million which includes related interest and linkage differentials to the Israeli consumer price index as of the date of the issuance of the Second Assessment).
 We believe that our recorded unrecognized tax benefits are sufficient to cover the resolution of the Second Assessment.

-We believe that we may recognize up to $\mathfrak{D}.2$ million of our existing unrecognized tax benefits within the next 12 months as a result of the lapse of statutes of limitations.
+We believe that we may recognize up to \$1.3 million of our existing unrecognized tax benefits within the next 12 months as a result of the lapse of statutes of limitations.
 It is possible that certain income tax examinations may be concluded in the next 12 months.
 Given the uncertainty around the timing of the resolution of these ongoing examinations, we are unable to estimate the full range of possible adjustments to our unrecognized tax benefits within the next 12 months.